A colonial Spanish American administrative building representing the municipal and judicial institutions of the cabildo and audiencia. © CS Media.

 The Crown, the Council of the Indies, and the Casa de Contratación

 The metropolitan layer made colonial rule formally royal and kept final appellate authority in Spain.
-It turned government into a legal process based on petitions and reports before decisions issued in the king’s name.
+Metropolitan review turned government into a legal process based on petitions and reports before decisions issued in the king’s name.
 Because decisions often required consultation across the Atlantic, authority in America moved through correspondence as much as command.

 Viceroyalties as royal power in America

-This chronology matters because the original core viceroyalties were New Spain and Peru.
+The sequence began with New Spain and Peru as the original core viceroyalties.
 New Granada was first established in 1717, suppressed in 1723, then restored in 1739.
 Río de la Plata was created in 1776.
 Both later viceroyalties reflected eighteenth-century efforts to govern growing regions more effectively under new defense and commercial pressures.

 Audiencias as courts, councils, and checks